eteeselink/fakethat/README.md

 });
 ```

+Note that you should specify the types of all arguments in the lambda expression (e.g. `(Planet planet) => ..`).
+This is because C# can't figure out which overload of `Shoot` you want to stub without those parameter types
+(even when there's no overloads).

 ### Full, strongly-typed, access to call history

 Every `Stub` call returns `CallHistory` object with an IEnumerable `Calls` property.